 Job dissatisfaction occurs when the hygiene factors are either not present or not sufficient.
 In the original research, the hygiene factors were company policy and administration, technical supervision, interpersonal relations with one's supervisor and working conditions, salary and status.
 These factors relate to the context of the job and may be considered support factors.
 They do not directly affect a person's motivation to work but influence the extent of the person's discontent.
-These factors result in employees' being not dissatisfied and contribute to the absence of complaints about these contextual considerations.
+These factors cannot stimulate psychological growth or human development.
+Excellent hygiene factors result in employees' being not dissatisfied and contribute to the absence of complaints about these contextual considerations.